 Self-employed.
-You must report your income and expenses on Schedule C (Form 1040) if you are a sole proprietor, or on Schedule F (Form 1040) if you are a farmer.
-You don't use
+You must report your income and expenses on Schedule C (Form 1040) or Schedule C-EZ (Form 1040) if you are a sole proprietor, or on Schedule F (Form 1040) if you are a farmer.
+You don't use Form 2106.

 If you claim car or truck expenses, you must provide certain information on the use of your vehicle.
-You provide this information on Schedule C (Form 1040) or Form 4562.
+You provide this information on Schedule C (Form 1040), Schedule C-EZ (Form 1040), or Form 4562.

-- If you file Schedule C (Form 1040): - · Report your travel expenses, except meals, on line 24a; - Report your deductible non-entertainment-related meals (actual cost or standard meal allowance) on line 24b; - Report your gift expenses and transportation expenses, other than car expenses, on line 27a; and

-· Report your car expenses on line 9.
-Complete Part IV of the form unless you have to file Form 4562 for depreciation or amorti-
+- If you file Schedule C (Form 1040): - Report your travel expenses, except meals, on line 24a; - Report your deductible non-entertainment-related meals (actual cost or standard meal allowance) on line 24b; - Report your gift expenses and transportation expenses, other than car expenses, on line 27a; and - Report your car expenses on line 9.
+Complete Part IV of the form unless you have to file Form 4562 for depreciation or amortization.